bruntouchables/range.js/README.md

 });
 ```

 We will continue working on the range slider.
 Please feel free to open an issue or a pull request.
 If you like this project please leave us feedback.
 If you don't - please tell us how we can improve it.

+#### Authors
+- Henrikh Kantuni (@kantuni)
+- Shahen Kosyan (@k0syan)